tiagodeliberali/blog/docs/initial_tcp_server.md

-# Starting our kafka like publish/subscribe system
+# Starting our Kafka like publish/subscribe system

-To create this system, lets start humble and iterate over new features.
+To create this system, let us start humble and iterate over new features.
 The initial idea, the simplest I can figure out, is a TCP server with a simple queue behind it.
 By this way, we will be able to:

 - Publish content to our TCP server
 - Store data in a queue
 - Consume content in the same order that they are produced

 To allow us to have a consumer and a producer connected to the server at the same time, we need to deal with multithread and arc/mutex of our queue.
-By this way, we will be able to have multiple producers, but, to deliver ordered content to a consumer, we will be able to have a single consumer.
+In this way, we will be able to have multiple producers, but, to deliver ordered content to a consumer, we will be able to have a single consumer.
 More consumers will compete for the messages.

 ## Our TCP server